Robovison/RoboVision_Robot/project_documentation/RoboVision_Project_Requirements.md

 - Has to operate on machine-learning logic, not manual programming.

+- Must communicate with robot arm and conveyor for coordination.

 - ??? - Below this point are things we have to ask the customer that we missed - ???

 - What conveyor speed should it work with?